 When it comes to deciding what to do in Africa, there really is no limit to the possibilities.
 Wildlife is at the heart of so many experiences on the continent, from the great migration and the Big Five to tracking gorillas and swimming with great white sharks.
 But Africa’s incredible natural beauty is also more than just a backdrop to its amazing animals: climb its highest mountain, drift over the Masai Mara in a balloon or climb a Sossusvlei sand dune.
+Whatever you do, it’s time to start making your own African bucket list and begin ticking off some of these activities.
+Get started with the following list of our top 20 things to do in Africa.

-See the Great Migration
+1. See the Great Migration (Kenya & Tanzania)

 Wildebeest and zebra crossing the Mara River during the great migration Wildebeest and zebra crossing the Mara River during the great migration

 When it comes to wildlife viewing, there’s nothing to match the great migration.
 Every year, more than 2 million wildebeest, zebra and Thomson’s gazelle pass through Serengeti National Park in northern Tanzania and the Masai Mara in western Kenya.
-With so much food on the hoof, predators such as lion, leopard, cheetah and hyena are never far away.
+With so much prey on the move, predators such as lion, leopard, cheetah and hyena are never far away.
 This is nature at its most dramatic, especially when the herds cross the Mara River where crocodiles lie in wait.
 There are times when the herds are so vast that the earth itself seems alive.

 Lion resting in Serengeti National Park Lion resting in Serengeti National Park